 I am especially interested in the ethics of policing and punishment.
-I recently wrote a paper arguing that we should “unbundle” the police, reallocating powers and responsibilities from police to other institutions and reducing the footprint of policing (forthcoming in the Journal of Ethics and Social Philosophy).
-I am currently working on a paper on prison abolition and crime prevention, where I argue that we cannot reasonably claim that incarceration is necessary for preventing crime.
+I recently wrote a paper arguing that we should “unbundle” the police, reallocating powers and responsibilities from police to other institutions and reducing the footprint of policing.
+I am currently working on papers on prison abolition and crime prevention and the structure of functional critique (i.e. prisons function to maintain hierachies).
 Methodologically, I aim to put ideas emanating from social movements into conversation with analytic ethics and political philosophy.

-I am also interested in the ethics of technology.
-Some of my current projects are about electronic monitoring as an alternative to incarceration and the ethics of police surveillance.
+I am also interested in the ethics of technology, and am working projects on electronic monitoring as an alternative to incarceration and the ethics of police surveillance.

 In addition to academic articles, I write philosophical op-eds.
 I recently published two in the San Francisco Chronicle: one about the ethics of protest voting and another about opting out of the TSA facial recognition system.